bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

   </tr>
 </table>

-<pre>* For cases where the correct gene wasn't detected at all by a tool, its rank was arbitrarily set = 200 before calculating the median and mean</pre>
+<i>*</i> For cases where the correct gene wasn't detected at all by a tool, its rank was arbitrarily set = 200 before calculating the median and mean

 ---